Perkywarcheif/skin-disease/README.md

  **🤝 Contributing**

 	Contributions are welcome!
 If you have suggestions for improvements or want to add new features, feel free to fork the repository and submit a pull request.

-**📄 License**

-      This project is licensed under the MIT License.
-See the LICENSE file for details.

 **📬 Contact**